 - Stuck for pizza filling ideas?
 Don’t be, it’s a great way to use up your fridge leftovers.
 I’m talking pesto, tomatoes, spinach, onion…anything really.
 Go crazy!

-If you make my Pimped Up Damper Pizza, remember to share it with me on Instagram.
+If you make my Pimped Up Damper Pizza remember to share it with me on Instagram.
 I love seeing and sharing your creations.
-Find me at @youtotallygotthis and use the hastag #youtotallygotthis so I can find you!
+Plus, one lucky reader each month will win their own You Totally Got This grocery bag.
+You can find me @youtotallygotthis – don’t forget to set your account to public and use the hashtag #youtotallygotthis so I can find you.